syseleven/grav-docs-metakube/pages/02.Documentation/14.application-best-practices/default.en.md

 Running containers on VMs inside of a Kubernetes cluster does not mean that you have a magic amount of endless resources.
 The amount of CPU, memory, IO and network resources are limited for each VM.

-Therefor it is a good idea to deploy your production critical systems on a different set of nodes to other CPU, memory and IO intensive workloads, like monitoring and logging stacks.
+Therefore it is a good idea to deploy your production critical systems on a different set of nodes than other CPU, memory and IO intensive workloads, like monitoring and logging stacks.

-You can do this with nodeSelectors, NodeAffinities, Taints and Tolerations.
+You can do this with nodeSelectors, nodeAffinities, taints and tolerations.

 For more information see [Assigning Pods to Nodes](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) and [Taints and Tolerations](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/).